nwihardjo/COMP3111/README.md

+**Strategy** pattern makes *Client* class configured with *ConcreteStrategy* object maintained through reference to *Strategy* object. *Strategy* class declares the interface common to all supported algorithms, which then defined by the *ConcreteStrategy*.

 **Observer**  pattern defines a one-to-many dependency between objects, so that when an object changes state, the dependents are notified and updated automatically.